louismullie/temp-data/markdown_final/71ea1b62-2b8a-0f84-4ada-ccdfaca2e848.md

 ---

-### Management of severe peri-operative bleeding: guidelines from the European Society of Anaesthesiology and Intensive Care: second update 2022 [^edecebda].
+### Management of severe peri-operative bleeding: guidelines from the European Society of Anaesthesiology and Intensive Care: second update 2022 [^1175jePT].
 European Journal of Anaesthesiology (2023).
 High credibility.

 Regarding surgical interventions for knee osteoarthritis, more specifically with respect to total knee arthroplasty, intraoperative techniques with no evidence for benefit, ESAIC 2023 guidelines recommend to recognize that the use of drainage in knee arthroplasty may not reduce blood loss.

 ---

-### Wilderness Medical Society practice guidelines for the treatment of acute pain in remote environments: 2014 update [^09ac988b].
+### Wilderness Medical Society practice guidelines for the treatment of acute pain in remote environments: 2014 update [^111FLryY].
 Wilderness & Environmental Medicine (2014).
 Medium credibility.

 Wilderness Medical Society acute pain guidelines — local and regional anesthesia: Local anesthesia can provide a safe and effective means of analgesia for the injured patient in the wilderness, with nerve blocks used for fractures, soft tissue trauma, and procedures including removal of foreign bodies and suturing; attention needs to be paid to avoid intravascular injection by aspiration before injection and to stay within recommended dosing to avoid life-threatening toxicity.
 With appropriate expertise, regional blocks that can be provided include digital block, hematoma block, intercostal block, and distal nerve block, and prehospital femoral nerve blocks for femur fracture have been shown to be a safe and effective method of acute pain control when performed by experienced physicians.
 Recommendation: Local anesthetics are a safe and effective option for controlling acute pain in the remote or wilderness setting.
 Recommendation grade: 1B.

 ---

-### Emergency joint aspiration: a guide for radiologists on call [^11bcb271].
+### Emergency joint aspiration: a guide for radiologists on call [^111TJAuW].
 Radiographics (2009).
 Low credibility.

 Septic arthritis is a disabling and possibly life-threatening disease that requires early diagnosis for optimal management.
 It is important that clinical and imaging features of septic arthritis be promptly identified.
 In addition, because other disease entities may have characteristics similar to those of septic arthritis, analysis of a needle biopsy specimen may be necessary for differential diagnosis.
 Radiologists may be asked to perform emergent aspiration of a possibly infected joint.
 It is important that those who perform aspiration procedures be familiar with a safe and effective imaging-guided arthrocentesis technique that is tailored to the individual patient and the specific joint affected.

 ---

 ### Does a simple needle stick from a preoperative knee aspiration or non-steroidal injection influence total knee arthroplasty infection risk?
-A retrospective database analysis [^759f1aa1].
+A retrospective database analysis [^1141NzZv].
 The Journal of Arthroplasty (2025).
 Medium credibility.

 Background